-- The Constitution of Fiji (article 62) provides that, 'if after the third vote [on the appointment of a Prime Minister], no person receives the support of more than 50% of the members of Parliament, the Speaker shall notify the President in writing of the inability of Parliament to appoint a Prime Minister, and the President shall, within 24 hours of the notification, dissolve Parliament and issue the writ for a general election to take place'. - In Sweden (chapter 6: 3), if a government enjoying the confidence of parliament has not been appointed after four rounds of voting, parliament must be dissolved before the government formation process can continue.
+- The Constitution of Fiji (article 62) provides that, 'if after the third vote [on the appointment of a Prime Minister], no person receives the support of more than 50 per cent of the members of Parliament, the Speaker shall notify the President in writing of the inability of Parliament to appoint a Prime Minister, and the President shall, within 24 hours of the notification, dissolve Parliament and issue the writ for a general election to take place'. - In Sweden (chapter 6: 3), if a government enjoying the confidence of parliament has not been appointed after four rounds of voting, parliament must be dissolved before the government formation process can continue.

 Constitutions may also provide for automatic or obligatory dissolution in other circumstances.
-In Belgium (article 195), for example, the adoption of a proposed constitutional amendment results automatically in the dissolution of parliament (so that the amendment can then be ratified by the next parliament, following a general election).3
+In Belgium (article 195), for example, the adoption of a proposed constitutional amendment results automatically in the dissolution of parliament (so that the amendment can then be ratified by the next parliament, following a general election).
+On procedures for constitutional amendment see International IDEA Constitution-Building Primer No. 10, Constitutional Amendment Procedures.

-Dissolution by public decision (referendum)4
+Dissolution by public decision (referendum)

 Although not very common, there are some constitutions that allow the people themselves to dissolve parliament.
 The Constitution of Latvia, for example, enables a national referendum on the dissolution of parliament to be held on the proposal of one-tenth of the electorate (article 14) or on the proposal of the president (article 48).
-These provisions are based on a very democratic principle that: (a) the parliament is the people's agent, and that the people should have the right to dismiss it even between scheduled elections; and (b) in disputes between the president and parliament, the people, who possess sovereign authority, should have the right to make the final decision in such matters.
+These provisions are based on a very democratic principle that: (a) the parliament is the people's agent, and that the people should have the right to dismiss it even between scheduled elections; and (b) in disputes between the president and parliament, the people, who possess sovereign authority, should have the right to make the final decision.
 While these provisions are highly democratic, there is a danger that recourse to such a referendum could escalate political crises, and could have a divisive, crudely majoritarian, effect.